janderssonse/changelog-tag/README.md

 ### Requirements

-* Your project is (mostly) following the Conventional Commits Standard.
+- Your project is (mostly) following the Conventional Commits Standard.
-* Your Git Settings is configured to sign and tag with SSH.
+- Your Git Settings is configured to sign and tag with SSH.
-* If you are not running the Snap, but go for the script directly, you will need a few dependencies.
+- If you are not running the Snap, but go for the script directly, you will need a few dependencies.

-#### Running the script directly
+### Running the application

+#### Run alternative 1: Run as a Bash script

 - Clone this repo